kerloom/online-tuner/README.md

 #Online Tuner

-This simple script deploys an online tuner based on javascript and using the Web Audio API.
+This script deploys an online tuner based on javascript and using the Web Audio API.
+It uses the Two Way Mismatch algorithm to detect the fundamental frequency.
 Not yet supported in iOS.